 LET THE HATCHET FALL WHERE IT MAY

+He is shocked when the media runs amuck with scandalous tales and accusations.
 The brutal murder of this well-educated courtesan affected the way journalists reported the news—sensational, opinionated, and often full of lies.
-The contradictions written about Helen Jewett led readers to believe the most creative reporter.
-Her story splashed across the front pages of newspapers and penny presses in several major cities for years to come.
-At the time, her death contributed to turning New York City into the prostitution capital of the United States.
+The speculation and contradictions in the media led readers to believe the most creative reporter.
+Helen’s story splashed across the front pages of newspapers and penny presses in several major cities for years that followed.